Habakkuk Commentary: Contents

 The pesher relates several contemporary individuals to the scroll, though they also are only referred to with titles instead of names.
 The hero or leader that the community should follow is called the Teacher of Righteousness, a figure found in some other Dead Sea scrolls.
 The pesher argues that the Teacher has directly communed with God and received the true meaning of the scriptures.
 The Teacher has not yet been successfully identified with any historical figure, though Robert Eisenman argued its identification as James the Just in his 1997 book with that title.

 Among the Teacher’s opponents were the Wicked Priest and the Man of the Lie.
 The Wicked Priest is portrayed as a false religious leader who was at one point trusted by the Teacher.
 Towards the end of the pesher, the Wicked Priest is reported to have been captured and tortured by his enemies.
 His true identity is also unlikely to be named with certainty, though just about every contemporary Hasmonean priest has at some point been suggested by scholars as the Wicked Priest.
 It is even argued that this was a title attributed to multiple individuals.
 The Man of the Lie is accused by the author of attempting to discredit the Teacher, as well as the Torah.
 His true name has likewise not yet been successfully identified with any historical figure, though Robert Eisenman argued its identification as Paul of Tarsus.

 Also mentioned in passing by the author is a House of Absalom, which is accused of standing idle while the Man of the Lie worked against the Teacher.
 Unlike the others, this name is attributed only to a couple of historical figures, the most likely candidate being a supposedly Sadducean relative to Aristobulus II, named Absalom.

 The author of the pesher reaches a similar solution to his difficult situation as the prophet Habakkuk had centuries before: perseverance through faith.
 He affirms that his community will not die at the hands of the wicked Judah.
 In turn, the power to retaliate against and judge the Kittim will be granted by God to the faithful.

 Comparison with the Common Hebrew Text (Masoretic Text)

-What is even more significant than the commentary in the pesher is the quoted text of Habakkuk itself.
-The divergences between the Hebrew text of the scroll and the standard Masoretic Text is startlingly minimal.
-The biggest differences are word order, small grammatical variations, addition or omission of conjunctions, and spelling variations, but these are small enough not to do damage to the meaning of the text.
+What is more significant than the commentary in the pesher is the quoted text of Habakkuk itself, which is very close to the Masoretic Text (for which the oldest complete copy dates to the 11th century AD).
+The biggest differences are word order, small grammatical variations, addition or omission of conjunctions, and spelling variations, but these are small enough not to change the meaning of the text.